501 Queen

+In 2022, with almost 12.8 million annual boardings, 501 Queen was the second busiest streetcar line in Toronto, after 504 King.
+(In 2019, prior to the drop in ridership due to the COVID-19 pandemic, there were 22.0 million annual boardings.)

 History

+1875–1999

 In 1875, the Kingston Road Tramway operated a horsecar service along what would become today's Queen Street East.
-This line was abandoned in the mid 1880s, at about which time the Toronto Street Railway extended its King horsecar line onto Queen Street East to Lee Avenue in The Beaches district.
+This line was abandoned in the mid 1880s, at about which time the Toronto Street Railway extended its King horsecar line onto Queen Street East to Lee Avenue in the Beaches district.
 In 1893, the Toronto Railway Company electrified the line.
 In 1921, the TTC took over streetcar service.

 From 1923 to 1928, the Beach streetcar line ran along Queen Street from Neville Park Boulevard to the Humber River similar to today's 501 Queen.
-At about this time, there was also a route named "Queen", but it ran along Kingston Road to McCaul and Queen streets much like today's 502 Downtowner.
+At about this time, there was also a route named "Queen", but it ran along Kingston Road to McCaul and Queen streets much like the 502 Downtowner that ran until 2019.

 From 1928 to 1937, service to the eastern and western ends of Queen Street was handled by separate routes.
 Thus, one would need to transfer streetcars in the downtown area to travel the full length of Queen Street.

 On August 2, 1937, a new Queen route served all of Queen Street between Neville Park Loop and Parkside Loop.
 (The Parkside Loop was located at the northeast corner of Lakeshore Boulevard and Parkside Drive, south of the rail corridor, which was crossed by a bridge.)
 East of Roncesvalles Avenue, the Queen route resembled today's 501 Queen.

 On September 14, 1940, the PCC streetcar was introduced on the Queen route on Sundays, displacing Peter Witt streetcars.
 PCCs were placed in Queen night service on October 3, 1940, and in regular daily service on May 1, 1941.